Xophmeister/brainfuck-evolver/README.md

   Boolean}`) passed as the argument.

 Note that the callback events are all set to reasonable defaults, outputting to the console appropriately.
+Moreover, these are set up as events via the node.js Event Emitter object, so you can define multiple callbacks using the `on` function (e.g., `brainfuck.on('error', someFunction)`).

-Possible exceptions are:
+Possible runtime exceptions are:

 * Global timeout *Fatal*
 * Beginning of file *Fatal*: When the data pointer attempts to move out